-Where to Stay In Copenhagen – Editor’s Picks
+Where to Stay in Copenhagen

-The links to hotels in this article are clickable and will link you to our hotel price comparison engine, allowing you to view maps, ratings, and find the very lowest prices available anywhere!
+Here is an overview of Copenhagen’s most important neighborhoods along with hotel and hostel recommendations.
+The links to the Copehagen hotels in this article are clickable and will link you to our hotel price comparison engine, allowing you to view maps, ratings, and find the very lowest prices available anywhere!

 Our recommendations for where to stay in Copenhagen: